 Right to request restrictions.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
 For example, you could ask that we not use or disclose information to a family member about a surgery you had.

 To request a restriction, you must submit a written request.
 We are not required to agree to your request.
-If we do agree, our agreement must be in writing, and we will comply with your request unless the information is needed to provide you emergency treatment or we are required by law to disclose it.
+If we do agree, our agreement must be in writing, and we will comply with your request unless the information is needed to provide you emergency treatment or we are required or permitted by law to disclose it.
 We are allowed to end the restriction if we tell you.
 If we end the restriction, it will affect health information that was created or received only after we notify you.

 Right to request confidential communications.
 You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 For example, you may ask that we contact you only at home or only by mail.
 If you want us to communicate with you in a special way, you will need to give us details about how to contact you, including a valid alternative address.
 You also will need to give us information as to how payment will be handled.
 We may ask you to explain how disclosure of all or part of your health information could put you in danger.
 We will honor reasonable requests.
 However, if we are unable to contact you using the requested ways or locations, we may contact you using any information we have.